humanmade/lottie-lite/README.md

 # Lottie Lite

-Adds support for Lottie animations as an enhancement to the core image block.
+Adds support for Lottie animations as an enhancement to the following blocks:

+- Core image block
+- Core cover block
+- Core media & text block

 Allows overlaying or replacing the image with an animation.